dalrayes/blog/source/2016-01-22-postgresql-homebrew.html.markdown

 	brew uninstall postgresql

-and then
+and then:

 	gem uninstall pg

 I then deleted all postgres files in `usr/local/var`

-Double checked there was no postgresql by running `brew list`
+Double checked there was no postgresql by running `brew list`, then ran:

 	brew install postgresql